CONTENT WARNING for rape myths.

 There appears, then, to be a logistical tension between implied rape in the protasis and implied consent in the apodosis.
 This sequence is indeed unusual in the context of ancient Near Eastern law.
 While a number of laws concerning illicit sex provide justification for a woman’s guilt, none suspends the reason for her guilt to the apodosis. [p629]

-And then (italics original):
+And later (italics original):

 Both the internal and external data thus suggest that Deut 22:23–24 was composed as a countercase to verses 25–27, where the woman does shout for help and is treated as an innocent victim. [p631]